 - the V-EASDF IP address (corresponding to clause 6.7.2.3) or DNS server IP address of HPLMN (corresponding to clause 6.7.2.5) as DNS server address to be sent to the UE via PCO and

-- the DNS server address of HPLMN (to be used for DNS requests related with traffic not to be subject to HR-SBO)
+- the DNS server address of HPLMN (to be used for DNS queries related with traffic not to be subject to HR-SBO)

 - the HR-SBO authorization result (i.e. whether HR-SBO request is authorized or not).